 - ${exampleAwsSubnet.id}

-The securityGroupIds property attaches security groups to the gateway.
-These security groups must be in the same VPC as the gateway and define the inbound and outbound rules that control traffic flow.
-Without security groups, the gateway uses the VPC’s default security group.
+The securityGroupIds property attaches security groups to the gateway’s ENIs.
+These security groups must exist in the same VPC as the gateway.
+Rules in the security groups determine which inbound and outbound traffic the gateway permits.

 Beyond these examples

-These snippets focus on specific resource gateway features: subnet placement and VPC attachment, IP address type configuration, and security group integration.
+These snippets focus on specific resource gateway features: subnet placement and VPC association, IP address type configuration, and security group attachment.
 They’re intentionally minimal rather than full VPC Lattice deployments.

-The examples reference pre-existing infrastructure such as VPC with configured subnets, and security groups for traffic filtering.
-They focus on configuring the gateway rather than provisioning the surrounding VPC infrastructure.
+The examples reference pre-existing infrastructure such as VPC with subnets, and security groups for traffic filtering.
+They focus on configuring the gateway rather than provisioning the surrounding network infrastructure.

 To keep things focused, common gateway patterns are omitted, including: